 Oliver White Hill Law Student Pro Bono Award

 Presentation of the award is reserved for extraordinary achievements of outstanding students.
 The Access Committee will annually review nominations to determine if there should be a designee.
-The committee presented the initial law student award at the Lewis F. Powell Jr. Pro Bono Award Ceremony.
+This year’s award will be presented at the VSB’s Annual Meeting in June.

-The deadline for receipt of nominations* by the bar will be in January 2014 (date TBD).
-The Access Committee invites submissions from law school deans, law school professors and others, including non-bar members and organizations, who are sufficiently familiar with candidates whose work meets or exceeds the following criteria:
+The deadline for receipt of nominations* by the bar is 5 p.m., Friday, March 28, 2014.
+The Access Committee invites submissions from law school deans, law school professors, and others, including non-bar members and organizations that are sufficiently familiar with candidates whose work meets or exceeds the following criteria: